By Simon Cuthbert, Target Tamers

 The point is, don’t be wearing cologne or perfume, wear sturdy boots and quality socks, dress the part if you can, and wear gear that isn’t noisy, so you don’t scare game a mile away.

 In the cooler months, always dress warm.
 It’s better to peel off layers as you need.
 You never know if you’ll end up having to camp out in below freezing temperatures.
+Also, make sure to take a good hunting backpack, to keep all you essentials with you at all times, don’t forget that you’ll probably be hunting in a place that’s far away from home.

 4. Know Your Shot